Management by objectives: Application

-The aphorism "what gets measured gets done" is aligned with the MBO philosophy.

 Limitations

-MBO has its detractors and attention notably among them W. Edwards Deming, who argued that a lack of understanding of systems commonly results in the misapplication of objectives.
-Additionally, Deming stated that setting production targets will encourage workers to meet those targets through whatever means necessary, which usually results in poor quality.
+W. Edwards Deming argued that a lack of understanding of systems commonly results in the misapplication of objectives.
+Deming also stated that setting production targets will encourage workers to meet those targets through whatever means necessary, which usually results in poor quality.
 Point 7 of Deming's key principles encourages managers to abandon objectives in favour of leadership because he felt that a leader with an understanding of systems was more likely to guide workers to an appropriate solution than the incentive of an objective.
-Deming also pointed out that Drucker warned managers that a systemic view was required and felt that Drucker's warning went largely unheeded by the practitioners of MBO.
+Deming also pointed out that Drucker warned managers that a systemic view was required, but he felt that Drucker's warning went largely unheeded by the practitioners of MBO.

-There are limitations in the underlying assumptions about the impact of management by objectives: